Rachael found her niche in care: 'Now I can go on by myself'

 Mum, how was your day?

-What her job does to her, Rachael finds it hard to describe.
-“It does me such an awful lot of good to belong somewhere again, to participate in the world and to be able to talk about something other than raising my children.
-It is also very good for my son to go to a day-care centre.
+Rachael finds it difficult to describe what her job does to her.
+“It does me so much good to belong somewhere again, to run along with the world and to be able to talk about something other than the upbringing of my children.
+It is also very good for my son to go to a daycare.
 He is finally no longer an outsider and also feels normal among all the other children with autism.
-He gets special communication lessons m ZZ+.et pictograms, which I could never give him myself, and he runs every day to the van that comes to pick him up.
+He gets special communication lessons with icons, which I could never give him myself and he runs to the van that picks him up every day.
 My daughter is also doing well.
-At dinner in the evening, we talk about her day at school and then she asks me: ‘Mum, how was your day at work?’
-I can be a good example for her too now.”
+In the evening at dinner we talk about her day at school and then she asks me: ‘Mom, how was your day at work.’
+I can now be a good example for her.”

 More opportunities